A high degree of etiquette should be observed by students, both

 1. Ensure that you use the correct and appropriate language.

-2. When speaking to others, do not talk in an abrupt, violent or
+2. When speaking to others, do not talk in an abrupt, violent or aggressive manner.
+Speak

-aggressive manner.
-Speak with humbleness.
+with humbleness.

 3. Always remember to address a person with a proper title.

 4. Always be a good listener.
-Do not cut in on someone else's
+Do not cut in on someone else's conversation.
+When giving

-conversation.
-When giving an opinion, think very carefully
+an opinion, think very carefully beforehand.

-5. Do not point fingers at someone while talking and do not touch
+5. Do not point fingers at someone while talking and do not touch another person

-another person unnecessarily during the conversation.
+unnecessarily during the conversation.

 Email